Winter Fuel Payment

 However, you’ll usually get less if you live with other people who also qualify.

-Am I eligible to claim Winter Fuel Payment?
+Am I eligible and how do I claim Winter Fuel Payment?

 You may be eligible for Winter Fuel Payment if you meet all the following criteria:

-You usually get a Winter Fuel Payment automatically if you receive the State Pension or another benefit, such as Pension Credit (but not Housing Benefit, Council Tax Support or Universal Credit).
+You usually get a Winter Fuel Payment automatically if you receive the State Pension or another benefit, such as Pension Credit (but not Housing Benefit, Universal Credit or the Council Tax Reduction Scheme).

 If you qualify, but don’t get paid automatically, you’ll need to make a claim.